bahmutov/talks/agile-software-quality.md

 ## Quality /= Testing

-First observation: *as a small company you cannot test your way to quality*
+> As a small company you cannot test your way to quality if you want to deliver features in the matter of hours.

 You do not have enough human and TIME resources to do enough testing.